jarun/nnn/README.md

 We need contributors.
 Please visit the [ToDo list](https://github.com/jarun/nnn/issues/137).

-If you are using custom scripts which you would like to share with others, please raise a PR to add them under [user-scripts](https://github.com/jarun/nnn/tree/master/scripts/user-scripts).

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*

 <p align="center">